 - Conduct an environmental, health, and safety audit.
 An audit can uncover risk and opportunities for improving your safety process.

 - Implement an EHS management system like ISO 14001 or OHSAS 18001.
-Though voluntary, these systems can help businesses stay in compliance.
+Though voluntary, these systems can help businesses stay in alignment.
 Certification can also provide a competitive advantage and differentiate your organization in the marketplace.

 Be sure you implement safety practices into your work site on a daily basis.
 These tips can help you know where you need to improve, and also know where your strengths are.
 Avoiding OSHA penalties is not as difficult or impossible as it may sound; continuously check your safety and improve where you see you need to improve.